-To learn more about the new Institute of Environmental Sustainability, click here.
+To learn more about the new School of Environmental Sustainability, click here.

 - LEED Silver: Klarchek Information Commons, Norville Athletic Center, Damen Student Center